sebastianPsm/esp32_mass/README.md

 Mueen's Algorithm for Similarity Search" (aka MASS) for ESP32
 ====================

+[Mueen's algorithm for similarity search](https://www.cs.unm.edu/~mueen/FastestSimilaritySearch.html) (MASS) is a nearest neighbor algorithm for time series data.
+Because of the size and speed MASS is ideal for microcontroller use.
+The shown C implementation in this repo of MASS is directly derived from [here](https://www.cs.unm.edu/~mueen/MASS.cpp) and works also on other platforms for sure.

 ## Dependencies
 - [esp32-fft](https://github.com/fakufaku/esp32-fft), simple fft, ifft lib
+- sqrt(), cosf() and sinf(): Typically from libm, automatically added by the esp32 SDK

 ## Comparison
 The following figure shows an example time series, query and results from two MASS implementations: This (esp32-mass) and the Python mass_ts module.